 15-25 points

-"good self-management"
+"good self-government"

 11-14 points

-Intermediate level of self-management ability
+Average level of ability to manage self-presentation

 in communication